-Further detail, including current tuition and cost, is available at the program website or contact below:
+Further detail, including current tuition and cost, is available at the program website.

 |B M I/STAT 541||Introduction to Biostatistics||3|

 |B M I/STAT 542||Introduction to Clinical Trials I||3|

 |B M I 544||Introduction to Clinical Trials II||3|